Ramuri: First editions

 The magazine's first period was tied to the cultural life of what was back then the Kingdom of Romania.
 Ramuri was closely preceded by N. Popescu-Gorgota's Noua Revistă Olteană, also appearing at Craiova, which had many of the same contributors and is described by scholar Florea Firan as a predecessor; it also emerged as a regional satellite of the more influential Sămănătorul—itself put out from Bucharest by Nicolae Iorga.
 Constantin Șaban Făgețel and D. Tomescu, both of whom were still in high school, later described themselves the regional magazine's "only two" founders, though Nicolae Bănescu is generally mentioned as their partner.
 As cultural sociologist Z. Ornea remarks, Ramuri was planned as a separate venture in mid-1905, while Sămănătorul and its traditionalist ideology were experiencing their "zenith".
 However, by the time it was actually ready for print, Iorga's doctrines were being "overshadowed"; Ramuri therefore "had the misfortune of long-surviving the current that had overseen its birth".
 It appeared from 5 December 1905 until May 1947, with interruptions, changes in publication location and frequency.
 At first, it was monthly, then in 1908–1910 a bimonthly, appearing weekly in October 1910–May 1911, and again bimonthly in 1912–1914 (in 1913, it was subtitled "Illustrated literary magazine").

 As reported by Tribuna newspaper in October 1908, Făgețel had not set up an editorial address, and those in charge of the magazine met for business in one of the members' homes, usually the most spacious and better heated one.
 Ramuri was led over the years by a committee, the composition of which appeared in a square on the front cover until 1923.
-In its first stage, the committee was composed of Bănescu, Făgețel, Șt.
-Braborescu, D. N. Ciotori, Gheorghe Ionescu-Sisești, and Nicolae Vulovici.
+In its first stage, the committee was composed of Bănescu, Făgețel, D. N. Ciotori, Nicolae Vulovici, Ștefan Braborescu, and Gheorghe Ionescu-Sisești.
 Other editors included Elena Farago, Emil Gârleanu, I. M. Marinescu, C. D. Fortunescu, and later Constantin S. Nicolăescu-Plopșor.
 From its early years, the magazine adopted a mix of traditionalism, agrarianism, and nationalism, as promoted by Sămănătorul; the staff of the two publications, together called a Sămănătorist current, were close.
 "Credințele și gândul nostru" ("Our Beliefs and Thought"), the magazine's manifesto (signed by Tomescu), eulogized the literary course charted by Iorga, considered a veritable "emperor of thought", while Sămănătorul represented "the most proper and healthy direction" in Romanian literary life.